 Malaria is endemic throughout East Africa, however we are there at relatively dry times when the risk is low.
 Despite this, it’s recommended to take prophylactic medication and avoid mosquito bites by using an insect repellent and a mosquito net at night (nets are provided in all our accommodations).

-You will need to bring cash (Kenyan shillings or US $) and you also get extra shillings at ATMs in Nairobi Airport or when we stop for lunch in Nanyuki on the first day.
-Once we get to Laikipia we will be far away from banks.
-On the trek you will only need money to tip the guides and maybe to buy some souvenirs from villagers, such as beaded jewelry.
+You will need to bring cash (Tanzanian shillings or US $) and you can also get extra shillings at ATMs in Kilimanjaro Airport on arrival or Arusha Airport on the first day.
+Once we get to Serengeti we will be far away from banks.
+On the trek you will only need money to tip the guides and crew.

 When you sign up for the trip, we will provide you with a comprehensive clothes and equipment list.

 Absolutely not.
 We have many guests who travel with us on their own.
 They appreciate the camaraderie of our Hidden Places groups, and usually go home with new-found friends.
-On this trip single accommodation can be limited, so you may have to share accommodation (large, roomy tents) with another guests.
+Our pricing is based on shared accommodation.
+If you require single accommodation, a single supplement may apply.

 Join us on a magical excursion to Tsavo National Park, for a special access visit to the camps where orphaned elephants from the David Sheldrick Wildlife Trust are reintroduced to the wild.
 Astounding things happen here: watch older orphans, who have been released many years ago, come and train younger orphans how to live in the wild.
 An amazing experience you will never forget.
 Final details are yet to be arranged but we plan to make it a 4 or 5 day trip.